edz97/domination-box/README.md

 Results first test:

-- This confirmed what i already knew that the components needs to be mounted in a sturdier way
+- This confirmed what i already knew that the components need to be mounted in a sturdier way

- The options im now considering is  either going for all component into terminal blocs and wire them together by them or going for a Prototyping board and try to solider as much as possible to it.
+ The options im now considering are either going for all components into terminal blocks and wire them together by them or going for a Prototyping board and trying too solider as much as possible to it.
 The final solution is likely going to be a hybrid of these 2.

  - The box needs to be mounted higher and the button presses must be in a way downward to avoid tripping the pole over